|

 KAMAKURA PILGRIMAGE TO 33 SITES SACRED TO KANNON KANNON BOSATSU 観音菩薩 (Skt.
 Avalokitesvara) GODDESS OF MERCY; Origin India Help for People in Distress in Earthly Realm

 According to the Lotus Sutra, Kannon appears in 33 different manifestations to alleviate the suffering of all living beings.
 Although the Kamakura Pilgrimage does not feature statues from all 33 manifestations, there are nonetheless 33 old and famed temples sacred to Kannon in Kamakura.
-It has long been believed that visiting these temples in order is an act of great merit.
-The following is the order of the Kamakura 33 Kannon Pilgrimage, which was probably established sometime in the 13th or 14th century AD.
+It has long been believed that visiting all 33 sites is an act of great merit.
+The following is the order of the Kamakura 33 Kannon Pilgrimage, which was probably established sometime in the Edo era (1603-1868).
 See 100 Kannon Pilgrimages Nationwide for more details.

 KAMAKURA PILGRIMAGE TO 33 SITES SACRED TO KANNON